Medical Economics details a list of challenges that primary care providers will be facing for the upcoming year.

 Keeping patient information secure, has become increasingly complicated.
 HIPAA regulations violated more often than one would suspect.
 When patients and staff have access to social media and mobile devices, it becomes harder to keep track of electronic communication within the practice.
 Practices need to consider this technology a threat to patient security and take the necessary steps to limit their violations.
 Fines for HIPAA violations can start at $100 and can go as high as $50,000.

 Challenge 3: Meaningful Use 2

-Under the ACA, penalties for physicians who don’t participate in the Physician Quality Reporting System (PQRS) or aren’t considered successful participants for the 2013 program year will face a 1.5 % penalty in Medicare payments in 2015 and 2% thereafter.
+Under the ACA, penalties for physicians who don’t participate in the Physician Quality Reporting System (PQRS) or aren’t considered successful participants for the 2013 program year will face a 1.5% penalty in Medicare payments in 2015 and 2% after that.
 Medicare has proposed that physicians not participating in PQRS in 2014 should face penalties in 2016.
 While claim denials have been decreasing, some experts believe that the implementation of the ACA will lead to an increase in denied claims.
 Physicians are taking the necessary steps to avoid losing money from these denials.
-Practices are discovering that they need to involve themselves in every detail in order to submit a clean claim.
-Some physicians have even opted out of accepting insurance altogether in order to avoid the hassles of healthcare reform.
+Practices are discovering that they need to involve themselves in every detail to submit a clean claim.
+Some physicians have even opted out of accepting insurance altogether to avoid the hassles of healthcare reform.

 Challenge 5: Maintenance of certification (MOC)